Gyso23/PhishSim---Phishing-Simulation-Tool/README.md

 ## 📖 Background & Purpose
 My organisation needed a flexible tool to run our internal security simulations and raise employee awareness about phishing.
 However, we did not have the funds to purchase an expensive commercial solution.
 So, we built **PhishSim**!

-PhishSim provides all the core features needed to run sophisticated phishing campaigns, track email opens and link clicks, securely harvest credentials for training purposes, and educate employees—all in a completely open-source package.
+PhishSim provides all the core features needed to run sophisticated phishing campaigns, track email opens and link clicks, securely harvest credentials for training purposes, and educate employees all in a completely open-source package.

 ## 📸 Application Overview